technology-toolbox/website/content/blog/jjameson/2007/05/07/deleting-large-sites-and-recovering-from-the-failed-deletion-of-a-site.md

 ---
-title: "Deleting Large Sites and Recovering from the Failed Deletion of a Site"
+title: Deleting Large Sites and Recovering from the Failed Deletion of a Site
 date: 2007-05-07T06:28:00-06:00
 excerpt:
-  "Apparently you cannot delete a site containing a large amount of content in Microsoft Office SharePoint Server (MOSS) 2007.
-Last week I deleted -- or rather, attempted to delete – a Document Center site in our Test environment in order to recreate it..."
+  Apparently you cannot delete a site containing a large amount of content in Microsoft Office SharePoint Server (MOSS) 2007.
+Last week I deleted -- or rather, attempted to delete – a Document Center site in our Test environment in order to recreate it...
 aliases:
   [
     "/blog/jjameson/archive/2007/05/06/deleting-large-sites-and-recovering-from-the-failed-deletion-of-a-site.aspx",